liubingdong/EasyMultiProfiler/README.md

  ```

-2. Search for specific features according to the rowdata
+2. Search for specific feature according to the rowdata

 ```R
 MAE |>